Enhanced Early Head Start with Employment Services

 The results illustrate the challenges of integrating enhancements aimed at addressing parents’ education, employment, and self-sufficiency needs into a two-generational program that is focused primarily on goals related to parenting, family interactions, and child development.
 In the context of these implementation difficulties, Enhanced EHS had limited long-term impacts for the full sample.
 Yet Enhanced EHS had positive long-term impacts on parental employment and earnings for families who had an infant or who were expecting a child at the outset of the study.
 This suggests that the approach may be effective for some families.

 Hsueh, JoAnn and Mary Farrell.
 2012.
-Enhanced Early Head Start with Employment Services.
+Enhanced Early Head Start with Employment Services 42-Month Impacts from the Kansas and Missouri Sites of the Enhanced Services for the Hard-to-Employ Demonstration and Evaluation Project.
 New York: MDRC.